Table of Contents

 Why do microbiomes differ from person to person?

-Unlike our DNA, which we carry as the same unique sequence throughout life, microbiomes are a dynamic and can change over time.
+Unlike our DNA, which we carry as the same unique sequence throughout life, microbiomes are dynamic and can change over time.
 People who live together tend to have similar microbiomes, and there are many other factors that influence a person’s microbiome throughout life.

 - Antibiotic use: Prescribed antibiotics and those in the food chain impact our normal microbes as well as those that cause infection.